Mehdi0x90/Web_Hacking/XSS.md

 * [XSSTRON](https://github.com/RenwaX23/XSSTRON) - Powerful Chromium Browser to find XSS Vulnerabilites automatically while browsing web, it can detect many case scenarios with support for POST requests too

 * [XSS-Radar](https://github.com/bugbountyforum/XSS-Radar) - XSS Radar is a tool that detects parameters and fuzzes them for cross-site scripting vulnerabilities
+* [KNOXSS Community Edition by Brute Logic](https://addons.mozilla.org/en-US/firefox/user/12642480/) - This tool it will scan every URL you visit from reflected XSS , if its vulnerable it will pop up an alert(1) box ( make sure to turn the extension ON ) to make sure it scanning .